Classics and Global Humanities, the 1st International Classics Conference in Ghana (University of Ghana, 2018)

 This conference took place at the intersections of multiple institutional histories as well as the long, complicated and still under-explored history of West African interaction with Ancient Greek and Roman cultures and those who lay claim to knowledge about those cultures as part of the rapine project of European imperialism.
 European colonization of the African continent depended on a devastatingly inhumane venture— the trans-Atlantic slave trade.
 Material reminders of the slave trade and European imperialism remain, a fact the organizers and participants paid heed to throughout the event.

-The event also functioned as the inaugural international gathering of The Classical Association of Ghana.
+The event also functioned as the inaugural international gathering of The Classical Association of Ghana, or, more precisely, a re-inauguration: originally established in 1952, the association had been dormant since the ‘70s.
 This new era of the association thrives on strategic partnerships within the country, the region (e.g. University of Ibadan), the continent, and the broader discipline (the UK, the US, and Canada).

 In his closing remarks, Professor Samuel Agyei-Mensah, Provost of the College of Humanities, recalled the formation of the College within the University.
 Looking towards the future, he gave The Classical Association of Ghana an assignment whose parameters demand transhistorical discussion and well-weighed choices in that discussion’s wake: